karimarie67/QA-boost/docs/Adding Issue Templates.md

 (or use the GitHub web UI to create and commit these files)

 Go to the Issues tab and click “New Issue.”
-You should now see your new templates as options.
+You should now see the new templates as options.

 Follow the steps above to create/add the following feature request template (markdown).